Coral-Ann/CV/README.md

 ***Problem-solver***<br>
 Out-of-the-box thinking has always come to me naturally and has been an aspect of work that I find incredibly fun and satisfying.
 I navigated a large UK-wide company to resolve customer complaints; I constantly edited commission-based changes per client requests.
 My work as a CMS developer involved understanding and solving system errors frequently occurring, working around software that was in place for many years and changed by multiple developers.

+The Makers Academy Software Development course solidified my confidence with this skill by constantly pushing challenges that tested technical and logical thinking; I continuously commit similar challenges on [Github](https://github.com/Coral-Ann?tab=repositories).

 ***Self-motivated***<br>